 Austrian cinema is also represented, including with the film "Epicentro" by Hubert Sauper, which won at the Sundance Festival, and "Notes from the Underworld" (Aufzeichnungen aus der Unterwelt) about the Viennese underworld of the 1960s.
 Cinema "Made in Austria" is also on the program in the series "Austrian Days".
 Due to the cancellation of the Graz Film Festival in the spring due to COVID-19, selected films are now being shown in cooperation with the Viennale.

 This year the festival also goes on a journey through the film work of the German film and theater director Christoph Schlingensief and presents the works of the Serbian director Želimir Žilnik, one of the most important, politically engaged filmmakers in Europe.
 Together with Filmarchiv Austria, the Viennale also dedicates itself to Austrian cinema of the 1970s, which were among the freest, most daring and cheerfully experimental years in local film history.

 This year's Viennale is a festival of synergies and collaborations.
 To ensure the safety of audiences and to comply with distancing rules, the festival will be held at even more cinemas.
 It remains to be seen what a supporting program can look like in times of COVID-19.

 October 22 - November 1, 2020

 Various cinemas in Vienna

-The full Viennale program can be download online from 11 October:
+The full Viennale program is available online from October 13:

 With Vienna Now to Vienna the city of film

-Exciting locations: Vienna thrills cineasts and filmmakers.
+Exciting locations: Vienna inspires cineastes and creatives in the film industry.
 A journey of discovery ...